Discover the Best Hidden Gems in Malta

 When you have admired the Munxar Arch, climb up for about 200 meters to the viewpoint of white limestone cliffs.

 There are tall and steep cliffs, but they are lighter than in other parts of Malta.
 The pale limestone rock creates a striking visual contrast with the crystal-clear blue waters below the cliffs.
 The waters below the cliffs are shallow.
-Depending on the weather and time of day, they appear turquoise or green.
-The following two images show the exact location but look so different.

 You can’t walk down the cliffs, but you can watch the cliffs from the top.
 Also, you can paddle board or kayak closer to the cliffs.
 Book a kayaking adventure here.